Patient JC walks on in, the first visit of the day,

 It’s five years later, her mom treated and her grandmother cured,

 my patient comes back to clinic pregnant, a recent urine test assured.

 She’s happily married, secure, and excited to start a new phase of life,

 but is now overwhelmed with questions and feeling the strife.

-We discuss prenatal vitamins, her diet, mood, social support and current exercise,
+We discuss prenatal vitamins, her diet, mood, support and exercise,

-at the end, she notes, “it burns when I pee, what do you advise?”
+at the end, she calmly notes, “it burns when I pee, what do you advise?”